Snowfire/docs-for-snowfire/components/image2.md

 * resizable (boolean)
 * autoLinkToFile (boolean)

 ### html

-Uses a Snowfire flavor of the Liquid template language.
+See how to use this in the examples below.
 Variables available are:

 * src
 * attributes_html – e.g. `alt="" class="classes"`
 * alt
+* link

 ### autoWidth